 Deploy and call custom APIs from workflows in Azure Logic Apps

-After you create custom APIs for use in logic app workflows, you must deploy your APIs before you can call them.
+After you create your own APIs to use in your logic app workflows, you need to deploy those APIs before you can call them.
 You can deploy your APIs as web apps, but consider deploying your APIs as API apps, which make your job easier when you build, host, and consume APIs in the cloud and on premises.
 You don't have to change any code in your APIs - just deploy your code to an API app.
 You can host your APIs on Azure App Service, a platform-as-a-service (PaaS) offering that provides highly scalable, easy API hosting.

 Although you can call any API from a logic app, for the best experience, add Swagger metadata that describes your API's operations and parameters.
 This Swagger document helps your API integrate more easily and work better with logic apps.